mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-been-called.md

 - **When should you use it?** When you need to verify that a specific function was actually called in the course of running your code.
 - **Why’s it handy?** Because _what's more frustrating than a function living its best life in production, only to realize later it wasn't even called during execution?_

-With Vitest’s `toHaveBeenCalled`, you can rest easy knowing that, yes, your mocked functions are getting invoked exactly as you expect... unless they aren’t, in which case, you’ve now got some debugging to do. 😅
+With Vitest’s `toHaveBeenCalled`, you can rest easy knowing that, yes, your mocked functions are getting invoked exactly as you expect… unless they aren’t, in which case, you’ve now got some debugging to do. 😅